Canh Minh Do

 bio-photo.jpg

-Hi, I am Canh, an assistant professor at the School of Information Science, Japan Advanced Institute of Science and Technology (JAIST).
+Hi, I am Canh, a Senior Lecturer in Computing Science at the Graduate School of Advanced Science and Technology, Japan Advanced Institute of Science and Technology (JAIST), where I run a laboratory on Formal Methods for Quantum Computing (FM4QC).
 My research interests are in the areas of formal methods, such as formal specification, model checking, theorem proving, and tools supporting formal methods.
-My research focuses on formal specification and verification of concurrent/distributed systems for both conventional and emerging technologies.
+My research focuses on formal specification and verification of concurrent/distributed systems for both conventional and quantum technologies.
 I obtained my Ph.D. and M.S. degrees in Information Science from JAIST, advised by Prof. Kazuhiro Ogata.

 Research interests: Computer Science, Software Engineering, Formal Methods.